 Depending on the size of the inductance, it will take a finite amount of time for this simple circuit to reach steady state (if started from time zero).
 When the switch does actually open, the current flowing in the inductor will decay through the freewheeling diode.
-In order to study the effect of the inductor size on the decay time of the current, the simulation may need to be rerun many times.
+In order to study the effect of the inductor size on the decay time of the current, the simulation may need to be rerun many times, each time changing the inductance value.
 Since the time to reach steady state would be of no consequence to the study, then removing this time would be advantageous in reducing the total simulation time.